luispcosta/tt/README.md

 # Running SQLITE 3 migrations

 * Make sure you have `sqlite3` installed.
+* Init the application with `tt init`.
-* From the root folder of this project, run `sqlite3 gott.db` in your terminal to create a new database called `gott`.
+* From the root folder of this project, run `sqlite3 ~/.gott/gott.db` in your terminal to create a new database called `gott`.
 * Run `.read migrations/001_create_activities.up.sql` inside the `sqlite3` prompt.
 * Run `.read migrations/002_create_activity_logs.up.sql` inside the sqlite3 prompt.